Electrical Safety Certificate (EICR) Costs For Your Home

 How often should an EICR test be conducted?

 Usually, an EICR will be carried out at least once every five years, which is legally compulsory for rental and commercial properties.
 If the electrical installations are in poor condition, however, then testing might be needed more frequently.
-A new electrical safety certificate will need to be issued for each change of ownership, no matter when that occurs.

-After your EICR, a label will be placed on your mains board with the date of your next check.
+After your EICR, a label will be placed on your mains board with a date of your next check.
 As we hold records of all our clients’ installations, we will also send you a reminder before the next EICR is due.

 For more information or to find the answer to any other questions, click here to see our useful FAQs: